Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 19. The lateral dimensions of class D airspace are based on

-A. the instrument procedures for which the controlled airspace is established
+A. The instrument procedures for which the controlled airspace is established

 B. the number of airports that lie within Class D airspace